googs0/AudiovisualBiophysicalPerformanceEngine/README.md

 ## Immersivce Audiovisual Performance with IoT & EKG Devices

-### Integrated Bitalino IoT sensors and an EKG monitor to transform biometric data into dynamic audio and visuals for an immersive live performance.
+### Seamlessly integrated Bitalino IoT sensors and an EKG monitor, transforming live drummer biometric and movement data into a fusion of dynamic audio and visuals for an immersive live performance. ###

 <br>